atom/github/docs/rfcs/XXX-pull-request-review.md

 > :construction: Update mock to have "Start review button" and "Add single comment"

-Diffs are editable ONLY if the pull request branch is checked out and the local branch history has not diverged from the remote branch history.
-Otherwise diffs are not editable.
-Details of this will be fleshed out in a separate RFC specifically for editable diffs.
+Diffs are editable _only_ if the pull request branch is checked out and the local branch history has not diverged from the remote branch history.

 A panel at the bottom of the pane offers various options for sorting and filtering the diff.
 It also has a "Review Changes" button.